BZemba87/guessing-game/README.md

 - If the player selects n for no, the computer will thank the player for playing and say bye.
 If they select y for yes, the game will start again from the choose level page.

 <h2 align ="center"><img src = "assets/docs/bye.jpg"></h2>

+# Testing

+##  Testing User Stories

+1. I want to play a game that is straightforward and immediately easy to understand
+- From the moment the welcome message appears, the user knows what the aim of the game is.

+2. I want to be able to select the difficulty level of the game
+- The user is able to choose between 3 levels - easy, medium or hard.

+3. I want to be alerted to invalid input and given the chance to re-enter data
+- Invalid input is handled with alert messages and prompts at every point a user can enter data.

+4. I want feedback and hints on my progression
+- The user receives a hint about their current guess and whether the following guess needs to be higher or lower.

+5. I want feedback on whether I have won or lost
+- If the user loses the game, they are told that they have run out of guesses.
+If they win the game, they are told how many tries they had.

+6. I want the option to play again
+- At the end of each game, the user will be asked if they would like to play again.